cathysnider/cathysnider.github.io/lando.md

    * webroot: .
    * what to call this app: same name as project folder (mySiteName)

-   `lando init --source cwd --recipe drupal7  --webroot . --name mySiteName --full`
+   `lando init --source cwd --recipe drupal7  --webroot . --full --name mySiteName`

    This creates a .lando.yml file in your project folder